Skip to content

 iv =E7A4713DFBBE38CADA40170F0D34BCEC

-If a password of a user is sent to API or with SAML request, it must be encrypted and encoded with Base64 algorithm.
+If a user's password is sent to API or with a SAML request, it must be encrypted and encoded with Base64 algorithm.

-CIM API configuration accepts hexadecimal representation of 128, 192 and 256 bit keys with hex: prefix.
-Client implementation in most of cases will skip hex: prefix.
-And use direct binary representation of hex key.
+CIM API configuration accepts hexadecimal representation of 128, 192, and 256 bit keys with hex: prefix.
+In most cases, the client implementation will skip the hex: prefix and use a direct binary representation of the hex key.

 Initialization Vector (IV) - Randomly generated eight octet length.

-IV cannot repeat for same key, should be newly generated for any new message.
+IV cannot repeat for the same key; it should be newly generated for any new message.

 plaintext data that should be encrypted